Multi-Server

 - The server publishes a

-_gryt._tcpmDNS service on startup - On Linux with avahi-daemon (default on Debian/Ubuntu), it writes a service file to
+_gryt._tcpmDNS service on startup - On Linux with avahi-daemon (the default on Debian and Ubuntu), it writes a service file into

-/etc/avahi/services/— this is the most reliable method - If avahi is not available, it falls back to the
+/etc/avahi/services/— the most reliable method - If avahi is not available, it falls back to the

 bonjour-servicenpm package - The Electron client browses for